 Cramming too much information onto your CV is a big mistake.
-It's important to clear the clutter and remove information irrelevant or unspecific to the position for which you are applying.
+It's important to clear the clutter and remove information irrelevant or unspecific to the position for which you’re applying.
 You should instead adjust your CV to each job every time, to show you have relevant experience.

-Read our CV writing tips.
+Read our CV writing tips

 2. Use your age to your advantage

 You may also have good customer service skills and be able to advise and train younger staff.
-For employers your past track record is the best indicator of your future performance, so think about key accomplishments throughout your career and use them to promote yourself.
+For employers, your past track record is the best indicator of your future performance.
+So think about key accomplishments throughout your career and use them to promote yourself.

-3. Using contacts
+3. Tap up your contacts

 Websites such as Facebook and LinkedIn have made finding them a much easier task.
 Even if it doesn’t immediately lead to a job, broadening your contacts is always a positive step on your career ladder - and you never know who you’ll be put in contact with.

-4. Prepare for the interview
+4. Prepare well for the interview

 Practice is the key.
 If you haven’t been interviewed in a while, it’s important to practice and review your interview skills.
 It's useful to find a relatively young professional (recruitment consultants fit this bracket well) and ask them to interview you and give you feedback.

 5. Don't have an attitude

 Although it may be tempting, one of the most damaging things to do in an interview is acting as if you are too good to be interviewed by an interviewer who's younger than you, or showing up with your own personal grudge or grievance.

 6. Embrace the internet

 These social media platforms show that regardless of your age you are up with the latest technology.
 This will help you convince interviewers that you have the ability to work and interact with younger colleagues and excel in today's constantly-changing workplace.

-More job hunting tips for the over-50s.
+More job hunting tips for the over-50s

-7. Feelings of being overqualified
+7. Forget feelings of being overqualified

 Often when employers see candidates applying for a position below their experience level, questions immediately arise.
 So if you're going for a position with a lower wage or responsibility than you've had in previous jobs, it's up to you to explain in your covering letter and the interview why this is.